 - Danube River Cruise with lunch to the Melk and Dürnstein.
 Take the tour here

-If you are driving to Wachau, then refer to this handy post about all the activities we did in a day trip from Vienna.
+If you are driving to Wachau, then refer to this handy post about all the activities we did on a day trip from Vienna to Wachau Valley.

 Day 11 Salzburg Austria Europe Itinerary